 Once you’ve been introspective, you can re-visit and, if needed, redefine your mission statement and what you want to achieve.
 That vision will need to transcend all areas and people within the organisation and that’s when you can think about ESG as a more traditional transformation programme that affects operating models, people, process, data etc.

 The crux is you need knowledgeable people who can bring all parts of the business together to build your joined up, cross-functional programme.
 Do you have someone who can be that conduit in-house?
 If not, speaking to someone externally who can be objective, constructively challenge and guide the business through the initial phases of the transformation is extremely valuable.

 The full webinar can be viewed here.

-Jack Payne is a consultant at Interim Partner at NSCG's Financial and Professional Services practice.
+Jack Payne is a consultant in our financial and professional services practice.
 As market leaders in asset and wealth management change, we help accelerate performance through leadership & talent solutions.
 To learn more, please get in touch.